SpongePowered/SpongeDocs/source/ore/guidelines.rst

 Execution of Downloaded Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We cannot ensure that content that is downloaded and executed at runtime is safe and complies with our guidelines.
-Any project that performs downloads and execution of code will have warnings on said project page
+Any project that performs downloads and execution of code will have warnings on the project page and a warning
-and a warning prior to download to ensure users know the risk.
+prior to download to ensure users know the risk.

 The following conditions must be also be met by the project: